 The Foundation decided to add Burundi to the operational countries in 2009.
 The DU Program was introduced to support all those disadvantaged communities that did not have any means to access ICTs.
 Over the years, the Foundation’s presence was consolidated and reinforced, with the primary goal of contributing to solving the country’s educational challenges.
 As a result, new infrastructures were created, and the Internet was made available to students and partnering schools.

-As of September 30, 2022, 13 operational centers in different schools (mainly public organizations) offer opportunities to improve the educational system.
-Since its inception, the DU Program has reached over 116,000 students who discovered the computer and technology world for the first time.
+The organization, as of year-end, can count on 13 operational centers in different schools (mainly public organizations) to offer opportunities to improve the educational system.
+Since its inception, the DU Program has reached over 119,000 students who discovered the computer and technology world for the first time.